pmean/build-website/text/06/SmallSample.md

 smaller and less restrictive for the nonparametric test.
 In particular, the nonparametric test never requires that the underlying distribution is normal and this assumption is very important for small sample sizes.
-By the way, the word \"valid\" here deserves a definition.
+By the way, the word "valid" here deserves a definition.
 A statistical test is valid if the overall alpha level of the test does not deviate significantly from the specified alpha level.